-- Satisfactory completion of a final oral comprehensive examination on coursework OR
+- Satisfactory completion of a final written comprehensive examination on coursework; OR

-- Satisfactory completion and oral defense of a thesis EGEE 598 (3 to 6 units).
+- Satisfactory completion and oral defense of a thesis EGEE 598 (3-6 units).

 A typed draft of the thesis or project report must be submitted to the student’s thesis or project committee no later than four weeks prior to the last day of the semester in which the oral defense of the thesis or project report is scheduled.

 The thesis or project committee consists of a minimum of three members of the Electrical Engineering faculty.
 The thesis should cover original research and be prepared according to the university guidelines.
 Committee questions will be directed in part toward defense of the project report and in part toward an oral examination related to coursework.
 Guidelines for the preparation of theses and formal reports are available in the Electrical Engineering Department and the Office of Graduate Studies.

 Students requesting Graduate Project (EGEE 597), Thesis (EGEE 598) or Independent Study (EGEE 599) must complete a study application form and submit it for approval to the supervising faculty member and department chair prior to the semester in which the course work is to begin.